 At the start of the restoration the original car body, bonnet and doors where firstly stripped of all components and professionally chemically dipped to remove all existing surface rust, paint and original sealants.
 Where necessary new panels have been used during the rebuild of the car including full rear outer wings, floor sections including boot floor and chassis leg repair sections, rear heel board section including spring hangers, door skins, front inner wheel arches complete with strengthening webs, A and B post pillars, dash top, inner and outer sill and footwell panels.
 Any rusted metal in remaining panels has been cut out and new sections fabricated and butt welded in place to provide a true 100% rust free car.
-Considerable time and meticulous attention was spent during assembly of the body on shut lines and panel gaps between doors and bonnet to better than factory original.
+Considerable time was spent during assembly of the body on shut lines and panel gaps between doors and bonnet to better than factory original.

 The car has been given a full new black interior with matching red piping to seats.
-New trim panels to footwells, cockpit and trunk area with the correct molding to the door pockets and ribbed rubber to inside of doors.
+New trim panels to footwells, cockpit and trunk area with the correct molding to the door pockets and correct ribbed rubber to inside of the doors.
 New carpets and seat coverings.
 Refurbished original clocks and switch gear are set off with a new period style Mota Lita steering wheel.

 Mechanically all parts on this car have been stripped and rebuilt including rear axle and the fitment of a superior ribbed case gearbox.
 The car is now running an overhauled 1098cc engine with unleaded cylinder head whilst retaining the original rebuilt and rejetted twin SU H1 brass top carburetors with new reproduction cooper air filters, new fuel lines throughout and new fuel tank.
 The engine bay has been carefully detailed including the use of stainless steel nuts and bolts.
 The original rev counter has been converted (internally) during refurbishment to run electrically as apposed to cable driven of the dynamo.
-Consequently if required the new owner could up rate the system to run of an alternator.
+Consequently if required the new owner could up rate the system to run off an alternator.
 The front main headlights have been changed to halogen bulb units from the original sealed beam units for better night driving whilst looking externally original.
 All new period cotton braided wiring loom throughout.
 Original 15 leaf rear springs have been retained which have been stripped and rebuilt.
 These springs are no longer available but give a better ride to new replacement items available.
 All new suspension bushes, rubbers, wheel bearings, seals and front kingpins.
 Car retains the original drum brake system which has been completely rebuilt with all new brake and master cylinders, new brake lines and hoses.
 Since photographing the car a new set of correct size Firestone tyres have been fitted which also add to the original look of the car.
 New full system exhaust fitted which provides a lovely period exhaust note.
-Wherever possible all other original parts for the car have been retained stripped down, restored and new replacement parts purchased where necessary.
+Wherever possible all original parts for the car have been retained stripped down, restored and new replacement parts only purchased where necessary.

 An album containing a photographic archive of the restoration will be supplied with the sale.
 This car is immaculate, runs beautifully and whilst it is both Tax and MOT exempt it will be provided with a 12 month MOT for added peace of mind.
-This beautiful car has been restored with careful attention to detail and longevity in mind and is now ready for driving, showing and mostly enjoying.
+This car has been restored with meticulous attention to detail and longevity in mind and is now ready for driving, showing and mostly enjoying.

 Viewing by prior appointment